 Bake for 38-40 minutes and allow to cool COMPLETELY before cutting into squares.
 Waiting is the hardest part!
 Smelling the finished cookie bars and waiting for them to completely cool before digging in… pure torture.

 With all the melty chocolate and drippy peppermint goo, I was not able to stop at one square.
-That says a lot coming from a gal who has dessert A.D.D.
-I’m usually eager for the next dessert recipe.
+That says a lot for me—I’m usually eager for the next dessert recipe.
 But with these?
 No!
 I never wanted the pan to end.

 With an archive FULL of cookies/brownies/bars/cupcakes… that’s impressive!
 You’re welcome.

-- 3/4 cup (1.5 sticks) butter, softened to room temperature (if using salted butter, omit added salt below)
+- 3/4 cup (12 Tbsp; 170g) unsalted butter, softened to room temperature (if using salted butter, omit added salt below)

 - 1/2 cup granulated sugar